Please ensure Javascript is enabled for purposes of website accessibility

 In addition, Council resolved to commence a Planning Scheme Amendment to apply a Heritage Overlay to the recommended places (with the deletion of 28 properties), and also request the Minister for Planning to apply interim controls to these places.

-Council will be in contact with property owners once the Minister has responded to Council’s request to introduce heritage protection to the properties.
 The planning process for a Heritage Overlay has several steps in place to ensure property owner and stakeholder views are considered prior to the application of heritage protection.
-These steps include the appointment of an independent planning panel to hear submissions and make recommendations.
-You can find out more about this process in the timeline on this page.

 Project timeline